crums-io/crums-pub/README.md

 the corresponding timechain block.
 The notary is designed to be safe under concurrent read/write access from multiple *processes* (not just threads).
 3. [ergd](https://github.com/crums-io/crums-pub/tree/main/ergd) - This is a standaolone,
-embedded HTTP REST server.
+embedded HTTP REST server launched from the command line.
+New timechains can also be incepted (created) thru this CLI.

-## Project Status
+## Status

 The first (alpha) version is nearing release.
 It works.